holycrap872/ucls-hs-intro-to-cs/CourseMaterial/04_pythoshop/04_drawing_lines/lesson_plan.md

     - Create a picture half-filled with a given color
     - First do bottom-half filled with color
     - Then do top-half filled with color
+    - Use debugger to show it working step by step
+        - Reemphasize how important understanding debugger is
+        - I will ask "did you debug it" before I help you
 - Reframe grading
     - Do the extensions you like
     - Move on if don't like/get it